 The definition of each is:

 - CO (Contractual Obligations) is the amount between what you billed and the amount allowed by the payer when you are in-network with them.
-This is the amount that you are contractually obligated to adjust off.
+This is the amount that the provider is contractually obligated to adjust off.

 - OA (Other Adjustments) is used when CO (Contractual Obligation) nor PR (Patient Responsibility apply.
 This can be used when the claim is paid in full and there is no contractual obligation or patient responsibility on the claim.